awee01/Project-17-Regex-Tutorial/Develop/gist-template.md

 ## Author

-My name is Adi Wee and I am a student and beginner level developper at the University of Toronto Bootcamp.
+My name is Adi Wee and I am a student and beginner level developper at the University of Toronto Bootcamp studying Full Stack Web Development.

-Get out my Github at: https://github.com/awee01
+Check out my Github at: https://github.com/awee01